 3. Add 1 piece of butter at a time, every 30 seconds, while continually whisking and moving the saucier on and off the heat.
 Maintain temperature around 120 to 130 degrees F throughout the remainder of the cooking process.

-4. Once half of the butter, or 8 pieces, have been added, add 1 tablespoon of lemon juice.
+4. Once half of the butter, or 8 pieces, has been added, add 1 tablespoon of lemon juice.

 5. Add the remaining 8 pieces of butter, 1 at a time, every 30 seconds, while continuing to move the saucier on and off the heat and maintaining 120 to 130 degrees F.